(Disclosure: Some of the links below may be affiliate links)

 And do you know that it has nothing to do with early retirement?
 So, why is it the cornerstone of most Early Retirement articles?

-Today, I want to go into details about this paper and what it exactly is!
-We are going to see what is inside the Trinity Study.
+In this article, I want to go into details about this paper and what it exactly is!
+First, we are going to see what is inside the Trinity Study.
 And also what this data is showing us.
 And finally, we are going to see what people get wrong when they talk about the study.

 The Trinity Study